 |Car: Main||Honda Civic||Impreza||Accord|

 |SUV: Main Compact/Sub-Compact||Subaru Crosstrek||CR-V||Rav4|

 |SUV: Luxury||Porsche Macan||GLE-Class||LX-Series|

 |ZEV: Main||Volkswagen e-Golf||Bolt||Soul|

 |Van: Full-Size Van (Commercial)||Mercedes-Benz Sprinter||ProMaster||Transit 150|

 Canadian Black Book will be releasing a new set of awards in February of 2022.
 Instead of measuring the retained value after four years, the all-new Canadian Black Book Best Residual Value Awards will measure future value.
-Canadian Black Book is the trusted auto industry resource for Canada specific data and analytics who specialize in residual value forecasting.
+Canadian Black Book is the trusted auto industry resource for Canada-specific data and analytics that specialize in residual value forecasting.